In Apparent 'Error,' Russian Figure Skater's Auschwitz-Themed Outfit Makes Shortlist For International Skating Union's 'Best Costume'

 Shulepov is not the first figure skater to perform to music from Schindler’s List.
 Earlier this year, American figure skater Jason Brown debuted a new routine set to the John Williams-composed score at the Grand Prix event Skate America.
 “My background, obviously, is Jewish, and the story is so touching,” Brown told NBC Sports.
 “I grew up learning about the Holocaust and about Oskar Schindler and the stories.
 I always wanted to skate to it, but it has to be when I’m at the level, maturity-wise, that I’m really ready.”

 German figure skater Nicole Schott previously came under fire for skating to the theme during the 2018 Winter Olympics.
-And in 2016, a “Holocaust-themed” skating routine (set to music from the movie Life is Beautiful) was performed to much controversy by Tatiana Navka, a former Olympic ice dancing champion and wife longtime Putin spokesman Dmitry Peskov, during a Russian reality TV competition.
+And in 2016, a “Holocaust-themed” skating routine (set to music from the movie Life is Beautiful) was performed to much controversy by Tatiana Navka, a former Olympic ice dancing champion and wife of longtime Putin spokesman Dmitry Peskov, during a Russian reality TV competition.

 Shulepov has yet to comment on the costume or routine in question.